miafranc/rrepps/README.md

 # rrepps
 ## Revisiting representer point selection for interpretable predictions

-Python code for the experiments described in the paper "Revisiting representer point selection for interpretable predictions" submitted to ICTAI 2025.
+Python code for the experiments described in the paper "Revisiting representer point selection for interpretable predictions".

 ### Convexity test